Keeping Seniors Safe

 - All staff have completed COVID-19 Infection control training through Department of Health, and each location has been recognised as a COVID-SAFE location

-- Masks wearing is now COMPULSORY by ALL volunteers and staff to avoid transmission, and increase use of hand sanitizing gel in-between each home they visit.
+- Masks wearing is COMPULSORY by ALL volunteers and staff during plating/packing of meals and during delivering of meals to clients to avoid transmission, and increase use of hand sanitizing gel in-between each home they visit.
+Masks are no longer compulsory when in a branch outside food plating times.

-- Branches remain close to general public, and branches capped with max of 8 people inside at any one time
+- Branches remain close to non vaccinated vols/clients/staff, and branches capped with max of 12 people inside at any one time

 - Social distancing adhered to inside branches